Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_Azure Sentinel.md

 1. On the **Microsoft Sentinel \| Overview** blade, in the **Threat Management** section, click **Incidents**.

-1. Verify that the blade displays an incident with either medium or high severity level.
+1. The blade should display an incident with a severity level of either medium or high as shown in the below image.

    ![image](../images/L10T6S10-1112.png)